t34ma/sdesignlab/prebuild/runtime/readme.txt

 License notice:
 This DLL is redistributed in accordance with Intel's license terms.
-For more information, please refer to IntelÅfs official documentation.
+For more information, please refer to Intel's official documentation.